Factory Theatre: Leadership History

-In December 2014, Factory Theatre presented a re-branding as "Factory.
+In December 2014, Factory Theatre presented a rebranding as "Factory.
 Theatre with Grit" and announced that Aquino was appointed sole artistic director.
 Factory's artistic team came to include Aquino as artistic director, Williams as associate artistic director, and Jonathan Heppner as artistic producer.

 Aquino served as Artistic Director of Factory Theatre from 2014 up until 2022 (after which she was appointed Artistic Director of the National Arts Centre English Theatre).
 Mel Hague assumed the Artistic Directorship of Factory Theatre in May 2022.